stratosphereips/StratosphereLinuxIPS/README.md

 # Slips: Behavioral Machine Learning-Based Intrusion Prevention System

-Slips is a behavioral intrusion prevention system that uses machine learning to detect malicious behaviors in network traffic.
-Slips focus on targeted attacks, detection of command and control channels, and providing a good visualization for the analyst.
-It can analyze network traffic in real-time, network captures such as pcap files, and network flows produced by Suricata, Zeek/Bro, and Argus.
-Slips processes the input data, analyzes it, and highlights suspicious behavior that needs the analyst's attention.
+Slips is a powerful behavioral intrusion prevention system that utilizes machine learning to detect malicious behaviors in network traffic.
+With a strong emphasis on targeted attacks and command and control channels, Slips offers the flexibility to analyze network traffic in real-time, pcap files, and network flows from popular tools like Suricata, Zeek/Bro, and Argus.

+Running Slips becomes effortless through Docker.
+Linux systems can seamlessly leverage the Slips docker image for real-time traffic analysis.
+Detailed documentation is available to guide users through the usage instructions, ensuring effective utilization of Slips' advanced features.

 <img src="https://raw.githubusercontent.com/stratosphereips/StratosphereLinuxIPS/develop/docs/images/slips.gif" width="850px"
 title="Slips in action.">